The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Yes, it’s a rubber-stamp.

 But how, if it elects the state leadership?
-The President, Chair of the Central Military Commission, chief justice, etc. are all elected by the NPC’s delegates, and even the Premier, appointed by the President, has to be confirmed by them.
-The truth is, though, by the time they vote the party already decided all of these outcomes.
-Xi, for example, was elected in 2013 with 2,952 votes for, one against and three abstentions.
+The president, chair of the Central Military Commission, chief justice, etc. are all elected by the NPC’s delegates, and even the premier, appointed by the president, has to be confirmed by them.
+The truth is, though, by the time they vote the party has already decided all of these outcomes.
+Xi, for example, was unanimously reelected in 2018.

-The NPC does have some claim to pluralism, though, since the Communist Party only holds 2,157 seats... the other 830 belonging to the United Front.*
+The NPC does have some claim to pluralism, though, since the Communist Party only holds 2,097 seats... the other 856 belonging to the United Front* and independents.